alcrene/sinn-full/README.md

 You are now ready to start running the examples and to develop your own models.

 :::{hint}
-The pages of this book were generated directly from sinn-full's source code, so they can be used as a code browser.
+The pages of this book were generated directly from Sinn-full's source code, so they can be used as a code browser.
 :::

 :::{attention}